-To get some ideas, browse through a range of cool team logos below, made with our logo generator.
+To get some ideas, browse through a range of cool team logos below, made with our logo creator.
 Then, scroll down for design best practices to see which elements will most resonate with your audience.

 Create your team logo in two minutes, simply by entering your team name and tagline (if relevant) and clicking Design.

 Tell us a little about your team, select a logo type, and choose the fonts you love, so we can create the perfect logo for you!